 hastily gathered platoon of 36 sailors to support the two Marine

 lieutenants.
-Clement asked for another Marine noncommissioned officer, whom
+Clement asked for another Marine noncommissioned officer,

-men in loose formation and moved toward Longoskawayan
+deployed his men in loose formation and moved toward Longoskawayan

 Point.
 In a few minutes, he heard a sailor calling, “Hey, Sarge!”
 “Hey

 Sarge!”
 Clement quickly ran over to him.
 The sailor held up his rifle

 and asked, “Sarge, how do you get the bullets in this thing.”
 Clement

 rapidly held school for the sailor and the platoon moved on.

 Clement’s men soon reached the beach where they came upon the Japanese

 supply area.
-More than 150 rifles were neatly stacked as well as Lister bags
+More than 150 rifles were neatly stacked as well as Lister

-each of his men to carry off one of the rifles and
+Clement ordered each of his men to carry off one of the rifles and

 returned to report his success.
 Japanese machine guns caught the patrol

 in an ambush a short distance up the trail, and Clement and a Navy

 lieutenant were hit in the initial exchange of gunfire.